do i need planning permission

 fence

-Is your garden lacking a bit of privacy?
-Adding either fencing or garden walls can be completed without planning permission, and the rules are pretty straightforward.
+Is your garden lacking privacy?
+If so, you can add either fencing or garden walls without planning permission, and the rules are pretty straightforward.
+However, you may need to consult with a neighbour if the boundary is shared.

 YouTube player